Particular/docs.particular.net/servicecontrol/contracts.md

 ### Subscribing to ServiceControl Events

-ServiceControl publishes `MessageFailed` event when a message gets to the error queue, let's see how we can tap in by subscribing to these events and act on them (send an email, pager duty and so on).
+ServiceControl publishes `MessageFailed` event when a message gets to the error queue, it is possible to subscribe to these events and act on them (send an email, pager duty and so on).

 To subscribe to the `MessageFailed` event:
 - Create an [NServiceBus endpoint](/nservicebus/hosting/nservicebus-host/)